pytorch/tutorials/recipes_source/torch_compile_caching_tutorial.rst

 ------------------

 PyTorch Inductor implements several caches to reduce compilation latency.
 These caches are transparent to the user.
-This recipes demonstrates how you to configure various parts of the caching in ``torch.compile``.
+This recipe demonstrates how you can configure various parts of the caching in ``torch.compile``.

 Prerequisites
 -------------------